Axioms for infinite matroids: Examples

 \medbreak

-Let us refer to this matroid as the {\em thin-sums matroid\/} of the functions $A\to F$ considered, \COMMENT{} and say that a given matroid can be {\em thinly represented over\/}~$F$ if it is isomorphic (in the obvious sense) to such a matroid.
-Note that, for finite matroids, thin representability coincides with ordinary representability. \COMMENT{}
+Whenever the thinly independent subfamilies of a family of $A\to F$ functions form a matroid, we call this the \emph{thin-sums matroid} of these functions.
+We say that a matroid can be \emph{thinly represented} over $F$ if it is isomorphic (in the obvious sense) to such a matroid.
+For finite matroids, thin representability over a given field is easily seen to coincide with ordinary representability over that field. \COMMENT{}

+Many standard infinite matroids, including all the variants of cycle and bond matroids of locally finite graphs~\cite{AfzaliBowler12} (see Sections~\ref{SecCycleBond}--\ref{algebraic}) \COMMENT{} or of higher-dimensional complexes (Section~\ref{complexes}), are thinly representable.
+Every matroid that is representable over a field~$F$ in the usual sense is also thinly representable over~$F$~\cite{AfzaliBowler12}, which is not obvious.
+So thin representability generalizes ordinary representability. \COMMENT{} Conversely, every finitary matroid that is thinly representable over~$F$ is also representable over~$F$ (which is easy). \COMMENT{} Hence for all finitary matroids, not just for the finite ones, thin representability coincides with ordinary representability, but for infinite (finitary) matroids this coincidence is not the canonical one as for finite matroids. \COMMENT{}

+The class of thinly representable matroids is not closed under duality~\cite{BC12:wildmatroids}.
+However, there is an important subclass that is: the class of `tame' thinly representable matroids (which is also closed under taking minors)~\cite{AfzaliBowler12}. \COMMENT{} A matroid, thinly representable or not, is {\em tame\/} if every circuit meets every cocircuit only finitely.
+Tame matroids are substantially easier to handle than arbitrary matroids, and have more pleasant properties~\cite{BC13:Determinacy}.
+Forbidden minor characterizations extend readily from finite to tame matroids~\cite{BC12:excluded_matroid_minors}; for example, a tame matroid is thinly representable over $\F_2$ if and only if it does not have $U_{2,4}$ as a minor.
+The class of tame matroids is closed under taking minors \COMMENT{} (as well as, by definition, under duality), so the tame matroids also solve Rado's original problem.
+See Bowler and Carmesin~\cite{BC12:excluded_matroid_minors, BC13:Determinacy, BC12:wildmatroids, BC13:Ubiquity} for more.